When you rent, whether it’s a house or an apartment, you are required to pay a ‘security deposit.’

 The security deposit covers a number of things during the entire period of a tenant’s stay at the rental property.
 These include:

-Often times, tenants fail to pay their rent on time and end up missing the payment deadline.
-If it happens very frequently, the landlord can use the security deposit to make up for the missed rent payment.
+Missed rent payments – Often times, tenants fail to pay their rent on time and end up missing the payment deadline.
+If it happens very frequently, the landlord can use the deposit to make up for the missed rent payment.

 Furthermore, if you owe your landlord any amount of money at the time of vacating their property, they are likely to pull it from your security deposit.